sous-chefs/ntp/README.md

 - `ntp['tinker']['panic']`

   - Number.
 Defaults to 1000 (ntp default).
-Spedifies the panic threshold in seconds.
+Specifies the panic threshold in seconds.
 If set to zero, the panic sanity check is disabled and a clock offset of any value will be accepted.

 - `ntp['tinker']['step']`

   - Number.
 Defaults to 0.128 (ntp default).
-Spedifies the step threshold in seconds.
+Specifies the step threshold in seconds.
 If set to zero, step adjustments will never occur.
 Note: The kernel time discipline is disabled if the step threshold is set to zero or greater than 0.5 s.

 - `ntp['tinker']['stepout']`